 If you’re a business looking for funding to scale and grow, you may be confused by the options and the terminology.
 Take private equity and venture capital for example.
 While both types of finance are provided by investors in return for shares, there are major differences between them.

 Private equity (PE) and venture capital (VC) investors provide different amounts of finance, look for different types of companies in which to invest, and typically take different percentage levels of shares in the target.
 PE targets will be private, non-listed companies, and VC companies will be start-up or early-stage businesses with high potential.

 In this article, we look at these differences and make suggestions as to where you might go to secure either PE or VC funding.

 What is private equity investment?

-Although some private equity investments involve buying a business outright, more typically private equity companies, funds or individual investors take an equity stake in a business.
-The businesses they look to invest in tend to be fast-growing, well established, unlisted businesses and they look to work with them for the medium to long-term – think four to seven years.
-At this point, they will seek to exit the business by selling their stake and will hope to make a substantial profit.
+Although some private equity investments involve buying a business outright, more typically PE investors take an equity stake.
+PE investors usually look for fast-growing, well-established, unlisted businesses, and they tend to invest for the long term – think four to seven years.
+At this point, they will seek to exit the business by selling their stake and hope to make a substantial profit.

 What is venture capital investment?

 VC is a branch of private equity investment, specifically aimed at start-ups and innovative, small businesses with fantastic potential to grow and scale.

 VC investors include single angel investors and institutions.
 Although businesses from all sectors attract venture capital investment, the preferred sectors are emerging and innovative such as tech.
 VC investors are on the lookout for high-potential companies that promise a rapid rate of growth and large returns.
 They may offer expertise alongside funding and are prepared to accept a higher degree of risk.

 Just as with traditional private equity investment, you will need to give up a degree of control over your business in return for finance and advice.
 The venture capitalist will aim to exit your business after four to six years.